HaikalRFadhilahh/go-ci-devsecops/README.md

         run: echo "Run Command / Script to Push / Upload your App Artifact / Image to Registry"
 ```

-The code above is a file that contains code for Continous Integration in all branches.
+The code above is a file that contains code for Continuous Integration in all branches.
 By using `if` in jobs we can set when and whether a job is run under certain conditions so that it can summarize jobs neatly.

 > Additional Information: There are many ways to declare CI Pipeline in Github Actions.
 If you follow the tutorial above then I only declare ci in one file.
 But if you don't like that concept you can change the code and break it into several part files.